zeplin/emoji-autocomplete-sketch-plugin/README.md

 ## Installation
 - [Download](https://github.com/zeplin/emoji-autocomplete-sketch-plugin/releases/download/v0.1/Emoji.Autocomplete.sketchplugin.zip) latest release, 0.1.
-- Unzip—if necessary—and double click `Emoji Autocomplete.sketchplugin`.
+- Unzip, if necessary, and double click `Emoji Autocomplete.sketchplugin`.

 ## Usage
 While editing text layers, type `:` followed by a few letters to display a list of emojis to autocomplete from.
 Use the arrow keys or your mouse to select one.